Alimenti e Ingredienti Prebiotici: Il Carburante Buono per il Tuo Intestino

 • Benefits: stimulates SCFA production, especially butyrate

-• Important: also great for insulin sensitivity
+• Important: also excellent for insulin sensitivity

-🟡 Beta-glucans
+Beta-glucans

 • Origin: oats and barley